 I’ve mentioned before that I really enjoyed Billy Collins’ style, and I really do.
-It’s straight-forward and unassuming.
+It’s straightforward and unassuming.
 He writes as if poetry is the easiest thing in the world, and the reader is convinced it is.
-HE loves it, and that passion for what he is doing comes across.
+He loves it, and that passion for what he is doing comes across.
 I was even inspired to try and write some poetry last month.
 It’s not easy: it’s very hard.
-It’s hard to capture emotions and moments and images in just a few lines.
+It’s hard to capture emotions, moments, and images in just a few lines.
 And yet, Billy Collins does just that.

 My favorite poem in the volume was “Introduction to Poetry,” which was previously published in a different volume.
 You can read it in full here.

 My next favorite poem was the “The Flight of the Reader” (first published in Pif).
 As the last poem in the volume, it is a perfect explanation of why I loved this volume of poetry.
 He is describing his thoughts, as the writer, of us, the reader of a volume of his poetry.
 He’s pondering why we’re still reading and what he’d do if we stopped reading.

 Is it because I do not pester you

 with the invisible gnats of meaning,